 “Never believe what you hear.”

-The Jacettes were practicing their moves with Jill, waiting in the wings to do her song about Jace.
-Everyone was rehearsed and ready.
-All we had to do was execute.
+The Jacettes are practicing their moves with Jill, waiting in the wings to do her song about Jace.
+Everyone is rehearsed and ready.
+All we have to do is execute.

 “I hope you enjoyed the dancing.
 Now, it’s time for the main attraction.
 Tim’s been my bestest friend since I was nine when he taught me I wasn’t stupid.
 He needed me to sing at the Jace tribute two years ago and now I’m a star.
 I owe it all to him.
 It’s my pleasure to introduce the world’s greatest rock n roll band, at least in Miami, False Gods.”

-We trooped out with our guitars and the drummers set up at their kits.
+We troop out with our guitars and the drummers set up at their kits.
 We broke into the intro to ‘Sgt Pepper.’

-“Oh, I thought you wanted the greatest band in the world,” I yelled into the mic.
+“Oh, I thought you wanted the greatest band in the world,” I yell into the mic.
 “Except they broke up.
 We just were arrested and locked up.
 Hey, I’m 18 now, and I like it.”
-We went into the Alice Cooper cover
+We go into the Alice Cooper cover

 “We’re False Gods and grew up right here.
 This is what Miami’s about.”